Speaker identification

 Merging duplicates

-The same physical speaker may appear as multiple clusters after different microphones, rooms, or emotional tone.
-Merge duplicates combines profiles so search and filters treat them as one voice.
+The same physical speaker may appear as multiple labels after different microphones, rooms, or emotional tone.
+Reviewed profile links and similar-speaker suggestions help consolidate those labels without silently merging unrelated people.

 Similar speaker detection

 Similar speaker detection uses embedding geometry to suggest profiles that might be the same person.
-Review suggestions before merging. close embeddings are a hint, not proof, especially for family voices or similar-sounding colleagues.
+Review suggestions before linking.
+Close embeddings are a hint, not proof, especially for family voices or similar-sounding colleagues.

 Clearer audio input improves clustering quality more than any post-processing tweak.
 A quiet room, a consistent mic position, and avoiding heavy compression where possible all help the model separate speakers cleanly.